iterative/dvc.org/content/docs/command-reference/metrics/show.md

 ## Options

 - `-t <type>`, `--type <type>` - specify a type for the metric file.
 Accepted values are: `raw` (default), `json`.
-It will be used to determine how to parse and format metics for display.
+It will be saved into the corresponding DVC-file, and used to determine how to handle displaying metrics.

   `raw` means that no additional parsing is applied, and `--xpath` is ignored.